Editor’s note: This post was originally published on 12/1/17 and has been updated for accuracy and comprehension.

-If you can demonstrate proof and expertise, you will convince your audience to trust you.
+If you can demonstrate proof and expertise, you’ll convince your audience to trust you.

-You can do this by telling stories or showing empathy with your audience.
+One way you can do this is by telling stories or showing empathy.

-Any proof that shows that you know what you're talking about will go a long way.
+Any indication that you understand your audience’s plight will go a long way.